 - The Sunflower Cafe – Located next door to Fairhope Health Foods, this casual healthy restaurant caters to people with various diet restrictions.
 They label vegan, gluten-free, and lactose-free (not dairy-free) right on the menu, and most menu items can be made dairy-free on request.
 Their menu covers an eclectic mix of cravings and they do serve Sunday brunch.

 - Lucy Buffet’s Lulu’s ⭐️ – Yes, this is Warren Buffet’s sister!
 Which explains why you will only find locations in a few touristy coastal towns.
-They have full allergen menus, including a dairy-free one that’s filled with seafood, big ole’ salads, and more comfort food.
+They have full allergen and special diet menus for Dairy Free, Egg Free, Gluten Free, Shellfish Free, Soy Free, Seafood Free, and Vegan guests.
+The dairy-free menu is filled with seafood, big ole’ salads, tropical sides, hamburgers, sandwiches, and more.

 - Farm Bowl + Juice Co. ⭐️ – This vibrant Alabama spot has an entirely dairy-free and gluten-free menu.
 They serve acai bowls, oatmeal bowls, smoothies, cold-pressed juices, wellness shots and coffee.
 They even use vegan protein, offer almond milk and coconut milk, and have a pint-sized kids menu.

 - Brixx Wood Fired Pizza – This is a popular regional chain that offers dairy-free cheese alternative at no extra charge!
 In fact, their classic pizza crust and sauce are vegan, and they can make any veggie pizza vegan.
 They also have a fantastic allergen list.
 It tells you the specific items with dairy AND the items that contain dairy even when you hold the cheese.
 As a not-so-obvious heads up, their Thai Chili Sauce contains dairy – that one surprised us!